conduktor/conduktor-gateway-demos/chaos/Readme.md

 LWDHBFXRFAOPRUGDFLPDLHXXCXCUPLWGDPPHEMJGMTVMFQQFVCUPOFYWLDUEBICKPZKHKVMCJVWVKTXBKAPWAPENUEZNWNWDCACD	�'6�x���
 ```

-Note the longer messages with extra bytes
+Note the longer messages with extra bytes.
+A similar plugin is available for simulating message corrpution on the consumer side too!

 ### Step 16: Reset